charlotearaneta/recruitment-screening-bot/case-study.md

 ## 1. Executive Summary

-The **AI Recruitment Screening Bot** is a Python-based HR-Tech solution designed to automate and standardize first-round résumé screening.
+The **AI Recruitment Screening Bot** is a Python-based HR Tech solution designed to automate and standardize first-round résumé screening.
 Using a Large Language Model (OpenAI), the tool evaluates a candidate’s résumé against a job description and generates structured, bias-aware insights including match scores, strengths, gaps, and hiring recommendations.

 ---